Find Trade Colleges

 Read full report on Precision Metal Working at Northeast Community College

-The average tuition and fees for an out-of-state undergraduate student at Gateway Technical College are $6,803 a year.
+Out-of-state tuition fees for undergraduate students at Gateway Technical College are $6,917 per year.

-South Plains College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
-It came in at #22 on the list.
-South Plains College is a medium-sized public school located in the town of Levelland.
+With a ranking of #20, Waukesha County Technical College did quite well on this year’s best value schools for precision metal working students working on their basic certificate.
+WCTC is a medium-sized public school located in the large suburb of Pewaukee.

 Additional Noteworthy Schools